 Elephant Rocks & Elephant Cove

 A 10-minute walk west of Greens Pool is Elephant Cove – a picturesque sheltered beach, featuring a series of exposed rocks, which from several angles resembles a herd of elephants.
 Like Greens Pool, Elephant Cove has its own car park when you get to William Bay National Park.
-The more adventurous can descend the staircase between the rocks and make their way to the Cove, which although is generally a lovely place for a swim, does at times have a rip and much larger waves than Greens Pool.
+The more adventurous can descend the staircase between the rocks and make their way to the Cove, which although is generally a lovely place for a swim, does at times have a rip.
+Read our full guide here.